Su Barikan

 I explored how small daily experiences shape user psychology around money and transparency.

-This constant mismatch between expectation and reality subconsciously teaches society not to trust what they see especially in bigger financial decisions like loans.
-That insight became the foundation for my design approach: transparency builds trust.
+In the U.S., a coffee labeled $4 often ends up costing $6 after tax and tip.
+This constant mismatch between expectation and reality subconsciously teaches people "not to trust what they see" especially in bigger financial decisions like loans.
+This insight became the foundation of my design approach: transparency builds trust.

 Understand The Business